Ivan L. R. Lemelle

-Ivan L. R. Lemelle (born 1950) is a senior United States district judge of the United States District Court for the Eastern District of Louisiana.
+Ivan L. R. Lemelle (born June 29, 1950) is a senior United States district judge of the United States District Court for the Eastern District of Louisiana.

 Early life and education

 Born in Opelousas, Louisiana, Lemelle received a Bachelor of Science degree from Xavier University of Louisiana in 1971 and a Juris Doctor from Loyola University New Orleans School of Law in 1974.
 He was a law clerk for Robert Collins of the Orleans Parish Criminal District Court from 1972 to 1974.

 Career

-Lemelle was an Assistant district attorney of Orleans Parish from 1974 to 1977.
+Lemelle was an assistant district attorney of Orleans Parish from 1974 to 1977.
 He was in private practice in New Orleans from 1977 to 1981.
 He was an assistant city attorney of New Orleans from 1977 to 1978.
 He was an assistant state attorney general of Louisiana Department of Justice from 1980 to 1984.

 Federal judicial service

-United States magistrate judge service

-Lemelle served as United States Magistrate of the United States District Court for the Eastern District of Louisiana from 1984 to 1998.
+Lemelle served as United States magistrate judge of the United States District Court for the Eastern District of Louisiana from 1984 to 1998.